petermatyas/ESP32-28-Inch-TFT-HamClock/readme.md

 ## 🔧 Configuration Tips
 - **Display type**: Ensure your **TFT_eSPI** `User_Setup` matches your panel (ILI9341/ILI9488).
 - **Weather**: Nothing to configure beyond your position — Open-Meteo needs no key.
 The refresh interval is set on the Weather page.
-- **DX cluster**: A cluster login identifies you on a shared network, so enter **your own callsign** on the DX Cluster page.
+- **DX cluster**: A cluster login identifies you on a shared network, so enter **your own callsign** on the General or DX Cluster page.
 Nothing connects until you do.
+The continent filter is best-effort (a callsign-prefix table), not a precise DXCC lookup.
 - **Band indicators**: Values are derived from hamqsl.com solar/geomagnetic data fetched by the device.
-- **Splash screen**: Upload a PNG via the web UI; it’s stored in SPIFFS along with your settings.
+- **Splash screen**: Upload a PNG via the General page; it’s stored in SPIFFS along with your settings.

 ---